 (Adds details, comment, market reaction, graphic link)

-That offset stronger demand for hardware and building supplies in Christchurch, which was damaged by earthquakes in 2010 and 2011.
+Volumes were driven by a 7.7 percent lift in fuel sales, the highest in four years, solid rises in department store sales, and strong demand for hardware and building supplies in Christchurch, which was damaged by earthquakes in 2010 and 2011.